ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-106.md

-# What do You Think Could be Improved in our Team's Decision-Making Process?

 Effective decision-making is crucial to the success of any team.
 However, sometimes the decision-making process can become inefficient or ineffective, leading to frustration and missed opportunities.
 Asking the question "What do you think could be improved in our team's decision-making process?" in a survey can help identify ways to streamline the process, improve communication, and achieve better outcomes.